bourleaumarc/Advanced-Programming/README.md

 5. Report: explanation of the project in detail

-In order to successfully run the project, this is the packages used and their version:
+In order to successfully run the project, those are the packaged used:

 Tkinter - version 8.5.9
 Numpy - version 1.24.3